coveooss/platform-sdk/README.md

 ### Opening a stream

-> :warning: When you open and close a stream, all previous files not indexed in the current operation will be removed from the index.
+> :warning: When you open and close a stream, all files that aren't indexed in the current operation will be removed from the index.
 Updating individual documents should be done in **update mode**, without the need to open a stream and close it afterwards.

 ```
 client.DocumentManager.OpenDocumentStream(sourceId)